Vesicular mechanisms of carbon fixation in calcifying cells of marine animals

 Future Directions

-More importantly, knowledge about the mechanisms that allow organisms to transform CO2 into a construction material will pave the ground for novel, biology-inspired solutions for CO2 capture and utilization – a basic science approach at the core of twenty-first-century concerns.
+More importantly, knowledge about the mechanisms that allow organisms to transform CO2 into a construction material will pave the ground for novel, biology-inspired solutions of CO2 capture and utilization – a basic science approach at the core of twenty-first-century concerns.

 Financiële details & Tijdlijn